Bitcoin Adoption In Gambling Drives Industry Change Globally

-As far back as four years ago, there was a lot of discussion about whether or not Bitcoin would catch on as a viable banking option with online casinos and sport books.
+As far back as four years ago, there was a lot of discussion about Bitcoin adoption in gambling and whether it would catch on as a viable banking option with online casinos and sportsbooks.
 While the jury is still out, the industry is moving closer to an answer.

 For now, about one in seven online casinos are accepting Bitcoin and their number is getting bigger all the time.
 The truth is, there are still a lot of major operators, that are not convinced yet, that cryptocurrencies will stand up to the scrutiny being put forth by federal governments all over the world.
 The question is, “what will it take for an online casino website like casumo.com to begin accepting Bitcoin players.
 We shall see in the coming months.